 Skip to main content

-This article details the Brinqa Administrator dashboard, designed to provide Brinqa administrators with a comprehensive overview of different aspects of the Brinqa Platform.
-The dashboard is composed of four main panels — Operations, Data Quality, System Health, and User Management — each offering targeted insights and management tools to enhance the Brinqa Platform's usability for all users.
+This article details the Brinqa Administrator dashboards, designed to provide Brinqa administrators with a comprehensive overview of different aspects of the Brinqa Platform.
+The dashboards are composed of four main dashboards — Data Quality, Operations, System Health, and User Management — each offering targeted insights and management tools to enhance the Brinqa Platform's usability for all users.

-The Operations panel provides administrators with an in-depth view of the Brinqa Platform's orchestration processes.
-This panel helps administrators quickly identify issues surrounding data orchestration, data integrations, and the volume of raw Source Data Models (SDM) being processed.
-This panel also provides insights into each integration's performance, such as data volume and sync frequency, helping administrators in decision-making to optimize the efficiency of the data orchestration.
-The following screenshot illustrates what your operations panel may look like:
+The Operations dashboard provides administrators with an in-depth view of the Brinqa Platform's orchestration processes.
+This dashboard helps administrators quickly identify issues surrounding data orchestration, data integrations, and the volume of raw Source Data Models (SDM) being processed.
+This dashboard also provides insights into each integration's performance, such as data volume and sync frequency, helping administrators in decision-making to optimize the efficiency of the data orchestration.
+The following screenshot illustrates what your Operations dashboard may look like:

 Brinqa Administrator Dashboard Operations Panel